atsmacode/aye-poker/documentation/TASKS.md

 # Bugs

-1. Heads-up, pocket high card did not beat paired board VS lower pocket cards
+1. Heads-up, pocket high card ace did not beat paired board VS lower pocket cards
 2. Heads-up, folding on checked board does not complete the hand (opponent should win)
 3. If Player is saved but User/UserPlayer fails, it doesn't rollback (transactions, argument to use shared DB connection)